Benefits of Mini Buns for Healthier Hair Nights

 I use lotions or overnight serums 100% of the time, every night.

-• The ‘L’ (Liquid) Step: Unlike water-heavy leave-ins, overnight serums disappears into the hair shaft.
-It provides the internal hydration required for the knots without leaving a heavy residue that weighs down fine, aging, delicate hair.
+• The ‘L’ (Liquid) Step: Unlike water-heavy leave-ins, overnight serums disappear into the hair.
+It provides the internal hydration required for the knots without leaving a heavy residue.

-• Cream: No hair care product I use regularly comes in a tub, except a hair mask.
-Butters are too heavy, I use a moisturizing lotion for this step in winter, and a pea sized amount per knot (assuming around 8 knots).
+• Cream: I use a moisturizing lotion for this step in winter, and a pea sized amount per knot (assuming around 8 knots), those with 3b hair and straighter can skip that step.

-• The ‘O’ (Oil) Step: lightweight oils.
-These formulations provide the necessary ‘slip’ for the 3 to 10 knots to unravel smoothly in the morning, while the scent aligns with a calm, spa-like evening environment rather than a kitchen right before bed.
+• The ‘O’ (Oil) Step: lightweight oil to trap the moisture from the liquid in and provide the necessary ‘slip’ for the 3 to 10 buns to unravel smoothly in the morning

 The Evening Transition